I am an Assistant Professor of Political Science at the University of South Carolina and received my PhD from Stony Brook University in 2019.

 focusing on how trust differentials shape the incorporation of political information.

-Public Opinion Quarterly, Political Behavior, Political Science Research and
+The Journal of Politics, Public Opinion Quarterly, Political Behavior,

-Methods, and the Journal of Experimental Political Science.
+Political Science Research and Methods, and the Journal of Experimental Political Science.

 Watch me talk about some of my work